DavidHavoc/conwaysgameoflifecpp/README.md

 make
 Usage
 Run the executable:
 bash
 ./conwaysgameoflife
-Configuration
-You can configure the grid size and other parameters by editing the configuration file located in config/.

 Contributing
 Contributions are welcome!
 Please fork this repository, create a new branch for your feature or bugfix, and submit a pull request.